wp-plugins/shipworks-e-commerce-bridge/readme.txt

 First version

 == Upgrade Notice ==

+= 2.6 =
+This new version the are more informations displayed on ShipWorks invoices ( SKU and Shipping_option ) for the following softwares : WP eCommerce, Shopp,Shopperpress.

 = 2.5.2 =
 This new version is now fully compatible with Woocommerce sequential order number.